 The oral portion of the exam shall take place within no more than two weeks of the written exam and involves questions from all examiners over a period of up to two hours.

 For the preliminary exam, the committee consists of at least four faculty members, including the faculty advisor, selected by the student in consultation with their faculty advisor and the DGS.
+One committee member must have a specialization other than that of the student; this member is designated as the "minor area professor."
 The primary advisor serves as committee chair.
 Typically, faculty from the preliminary examination will also serve on the dissertation chapter and prospectus review and dissertation defense committees.
 In compliance with Graduate School requirements at Carolina, a fifth faculty member must be added to the committee for the dissertation chapter and prospectus review and for the dissertation defense.

 The Duke University Graduate School requires that the Preliminary Examination committee must be appointed and approved by the Associate Dean of Academic Affairs at least one month (30 days) before the preliminary examination can take place.
 The committee consists of at least four members, with one member designated as chair.
 The intent of this rule is to provide students stability regarding committee membership.